 Another important aspect of attempting to grow vine crops is to make sure the lighting is adjusted continuously.

-It’s possible to grow plants such as pole beans, peas, and hops hydroponically, but your time investment will outweigh your investment return.
+It’s possible to grow plants such as peas and hops hydroponically, but your time investment may outweigh your investment return.

 For beginners, this task can be quite labor-intensive, although it could be a phenomenal learning experience.